GHaz074/Qt_Image_Editor/README.md

 # Qt_Image_Editor
-Image editor that was made by PyQt5
+Image editor that was made in PyQt5